sabhiram/raspberry-wifi-conf/README.md

 In my config file, I have set up the static ip for my PI when in AP mode to `192.168.44.1` and the AP's broadcast SSID to `rpi-config-ap`.
 These are images captured from my osx dev box.

 Step 1: Power on Pi which runs this app on startup (assume it is not configured for a wifi connection).
 Once it boots up, you will see `rpi-config-ap` among the wifi connections.
+The password is configured in config.json.

 <img src="https://raw.githubusercontent.com/sabhiram/public-images/master/raspberry-wifi-conf/wifi_options.png" width="200px" height="160px" />

-Step 2: Join the above network, and navigate to the static IP we set in our config file (`192.168.44.1`), you will see:
+Step 2: Join the above network, and navigate to the static IP and port we set in config.json (`http://192.168.44.1:88`), you will see:

 <img src="https://raw.githubusercontent.com/sabhiram/public-images/master/raspberry-wifi-conf/ui.png" width="320px" height="500px" />